 Exceptions are made for students coming to do the Practitioner Training from Overseas.
 They can attend equivalent workshops in their own country.

 Once you have completed the Practitioner Training you can become a Member of the College of Sound Healing (MCSH) and the Therapeutic Sound Association (TSA).
-The cost of College Membership is £40.00 per annum.
+The cost of College Membership is £45.00 per annum (if paid before February 28th) or £55.00 if paid after February 28th.

 Students are expected to have a basic knowledge of anatomy and physiology and hold a current first aid certificate.